boystevenwu/search_demo/README.txt

 Step3: how to perform a simple query

-Enter the query inside the top box, and then click “Gain” button on its right side to get the top 5 results of the websites inside the below boxes.
+Enter the query inside the top box, and then click the “Gain” button on its right side to get the top 5 results of the websites inside the below boxes.

-For example, enter “machine learning” inside the top box, click “Gain”, and then 5 most related websites for “machine learning” will appear in the below 5 boxes separately.
+For example, enter “machine learning” inside the top box, click “Gain”, and then the 5 most related websites for “machine learning” will appear in the below 5 boxes separately.